christopher-henderson/go/README.md

 }
 ```

-Where `Concurrency Level` is an optional integer value > 0 and defines the number of concurrency subbranch searches allowed by the search engine. `accept` and `reject` are optional code blocks intended for defining bactracking algorithms.
+Where `Concurrency Level` is an optional integer value > 0 and defines the number of concurrent subbranch searches allowed by the search engine. `accept` and `reject` are optional code blocks intended for defining bactracking algorithms.

+The type of node that this algorithm is searching through is required merely due to a technical difficulty in implementing this feature on my own with no real access to the Go compiler maintainers.

+## Where did this come from?
+This code was a constructive demonstration of my master's thesis.
+The thesis pointed out that languages (such as Prolog) offered search as a first class citizen, but that these languages were often considered obscure and too scientific (...such as Prolog).
+The research attempts to bring easy to implement, and efficient, graph search to imperative/procedural programming languages in such a way that no programmer will ever dread such algorithms again.